-Prerequisites: ENSC 201-3 or ENVS 201-3 and 100 level Math or PHYS or permission of instructor Precluded: ENVS 312-3

-ENSC 325-3 Soil Physical Processes and the Environment This course focuses on physical principles and processes of soils that influence organisms and the environment, including retention and movement of water, heat transfer, soil strength, gas exchange, transport of solutes, and soil erosion.
+Prerequisites: ENSC 201-3 or ENVS 201-3 and 100 level Math or PHYS or permission of instructor Precluded: ENVS 312-3 course focuses on physical principles and processes of soils that influence organisms and the environment, including retention and movement of water, heat transfer, soil strength, gas exchange, transport of solutes, and soil erosion.
 Examples from areas of land resource management, environmental quality, agriculture and forestry are used to illustrate principles.